bruce-hill/tomo/docs/text.md

 used for full Unicode functionality (grapheme cluster counts, capitalization, etc.).

+## Implementation

+Internally, Tomo text's implementation is based on [Raku's strings](https://docs.raku.org/language/unicode).
+Strings store their grapheme cluster count and either a compact array of 8-bit ASCII characters (for ASCII text), an array of 32-bit normal-form grapheme cluster values (see below), or a flat subarray of multiple texts that are either ASCII or graphemes (the structure is not arbitrarily nested).

+### Normal-Form Graphemes

+In order to maintain compact storage, fast indexing, and fast slicing, non-ASCII text is stored as 32-bit normal-form graphemes.
+A normal-form grapheme is either a positive value representing a Unicode codepoint that corresponds to a grapheme cluster (most Unicode letters used in natural language fall into this category after normalization) or a negative value representing an index into an internal array of "synthetic grapheme cluster codepoints."
+Here are some examples:

+- `A` is a normal codepoint that is also a grapheme cluster, so it would be represented as the number `65`
+- `ABC` is three separate grapheme clusters, one for `A`, one for `B`, one for `C`.
+- `Å` is also a single codepoint (`LATIN CAPITAL LETTER A WITH RING ABOVE`) that is also a grapheme cluster, so it would be represented as the number `197`.
+- `家` (Japanese for "house") is a single codepoint (`CJK Unified Ideograph-5BB6`) that is also a grapheme cluster, so it would be represented as the number `23478`
+-`👩🏽‍🚀` is a single graphical cluster, but it's made up of several combining codepoints (`["WOMAN", "EMOJI MODIFIER FITZPATRICK TYPE-4", "ZERO WITDH JOINER", "ROCKET"]`).
+Since this can't be represented with a single codepoint, we must create a synthetic codepoint for it.
+If this was the `n`th synthetic codepoint that we've found, then we would represent it with the number `-n`, which can be used to look it up in a lookup table.
+The lookup table holds the full sequence of codepoints used in the grapheme cluster.

 ## Syntax

 Text has a flexible syntax designed to make it easy to hold values from